Leonardo Gribeo

-Leonardo Gribeo was an Italian conquistador, in service of the Spanish Crown.
-In 1536, he was part of the expedition of Pedro de Mendoza in the Río de la Plata, having an active participation in the conquest of Buenos Aires and Asunción.
+Leonardo Gribeo was an Italian conquistador in the service of the Spanish Crown.
+In 1536, he was part of the expedition of Pedro de Mendoza in the Río de la Plata, actively participating in the conquest of Buenos Aires and Asunción.

 Biography

 According to some authors Gribeo was born in Cagliari, Sardinia.
 In 1535 he arrived at the Río de la Plata in the expedition led by Pedro de Mendoza, participating in the first foundation of the city of Buenos Aires.

 Leonardo Gribeo had an intense political activity as conqueror of Asunción, a city where he held various public offices, including regidor, procurator and ombudsman.
 His wife was Isabel Martin, daughter of conquistador Manuel Martin.